Landscape-CV/PyTLidar/README.md

     -v: verbose mode

 ### TreeQSM Module Usage
+# Under Development

+Below are functionalities that are under active development to be included in future pip versions.
-# Tree Segmentation
+## Tree Segmentation

-# Graph-Based Leaf Separation
+## Graph-Based Leaf Separation

-# Region Growing Leaf Separation
+## Region Growing Leaf Separation

-# Ecomodel
+## Ecomodel
 Ecomodel is an experimental module intended to provide detailed metrics for complex environments

 ### Create a .env file